Scripture Reference: Genesis 1:1-2:3

 In the sea are fish, swimming mammals such as whales and dolphins, sponges, jellyfish, clams, oysters, sea urchins, sea cucumbers, starfish, sea lilies, lobsters, worms, snails, and many more.
 And on this day, God created all sorts of birds to fill the skies.
 When God created birds, he created feathers, beaks, wings, and claws.

 Bible Verses: Then [on the sixth day] God said, “Let the earth be filled with animals.
 And let each produce more of its own kind.
 Let there be tame animals and small crawling animals and wild animals.
 And let each produce more of its kind.”
 And it happened.

-So God made the wild animals, the tame animals and all the small crawling animals to produce more of their own kind.
+So God made the wild animals, the tame animals, and all the small crawling animals in such a way that they could reproduce more of their own kind.
 God saw that this was good.
 Genesis 1:24-25 (ICB)

-Think of all of the animals that live on the ground (wild animals and tame animals): amphibians, reptiles, mammals and even some birds that do not fly.
+Think of all the animals that live on the ground (wild animals and tame animals): amphibians, reptiles, mammals, and even some birds that do not fly.
 God is amazing because every single kind of animal was his idea and his creation.

 (Day 6- People)

 Bible Verses: Then God said, “Let us make human beings in our image and likeness.
 And let them rule over the fish in the sea and the birds in the sky.
 Let them rule over the tame animals, over all the earth and over all the small crawling animals on the earth.”
 Genesis 1:26-27 (ICB)